-In the high tide and low tide chart, we can see that the first high tide was at 12:41 am and the next high tide will be at 1:24 pm.
-The first low tide was at 7:12 am and the next low tide will be at 7:22 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 12:32 am and the next low tide at 1:16 pm.
+The first high tide was at 7:02 am and the next high tide at 7:10 pm.

-The solunar fishing calendar in Fort Caswell tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Fort Caswell tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 from 1:02 pm to 3:02 pm, very high activity Major period (moon down)